Egypt women's national football team

-Like most African Nations, women's football in Egypt has lacked development, whereas the men's team is one of the continent's most traditional.
+Like most African nations, women's football in Egypt has lacked development, whereas the men's team is one of the continent's most traditional.

 History

-The beginning

-The team had an agonizing start.
-As shown when they were lost 17–0 by Russia in a 1993 unofficial friendly.
+The team had an agonizing start, losing 17–0 to Russia in a 1993 unofficial friendly.
 An unimpressed correspondent in the Egyptian Mail newspaper wrote of the players:

-After some development, the Cleopatra's were able to make their official debut in the 1998 African Championship after beating Uganda in the qualifying round.
-They lost all 3 matches with horrible results but were able to score 2 goals.
+After some development, the Cleopatras made their official debut in the 1998 African Championship after beating Uganda in the qualifying round.
+They lost all three group-stage matches, scoring two total goals.

 In 2012 they made their fourth appearance in the African Championship's qualifiers.
 They were knocked out by Ethiopia.

-Egypt was able to qualify to the 2016 Tournament after beating Ivory Coast on Away Goals rule.
-This was considered an upset since the Ivory Coast had recently played at the World Cup.

-In the tournament, Egypt lost 2–0 to Cameroon and 5–0 to South Africa but were able to snatch their first victory against Zimbabwe after a sole goal by Tarik.
+Egypt qualified for the 2016 Women's Africa Cup of Nations after beating Ivory Coast which was considered an upset as Ivory Coast had competed in the 2015 Women's World Cup.
+At the tournament, Egypt lost 2–0 to Cameroon and 5–0 to South Africa but were able to snatch their first victory against Zimbabwe thanks to a goal by Salma Tarik.

-Egypt did not enter the qualification rounds to the 2019 World Cup nor the African Women's Cup.
-They have not played a friendly in over a year and are currently unranked.
+Egypt did not enter the qualification rounds to the 2019 World Cup nor the 2018 Women's Africa Cup of Nations.
+The team failed to qualify for the 2022 Women's Africa Cup of Nations.

+As of 21 August 2023, the team was ranked 88th in the world by FIFA.